hokaxbt/infra/services/calico/README.md

 Compared to other CNI plugins, Calico offers robust network security, scalability for large clusters, and efficient routing mechanisms.

+> [!CAUTION]
+>
+> Headless service doesn't work with calico, or I can't get it working

 ## Installation

 Intall tigera operator: